ccfp/lenses-and-hooks/Functors/README.md

 const incrementPromise = promiseMap(x => x + 1)

-// Returns a promise that resolves to 2 incrementPromise(Promise.resolve(1))
+// Returns a Promise that resolves to 2 incrementPromise(Promise.resolve(1))
 ```